 However, it’s important to note that Facebook and Instagram are continually evolving and making changes to their platforms almost every week.
 It’s a full-time job to keep up with all of these changes and understand how they should shape your strategy.

-Unfortunately, the majority of club owners and general managers continue to underutilize the power of Facebook and Instagram ads.
+Unfortunately, the majority of gym and fitness club owners and general managers continue to underutilize the power of Facebook and Instagram ads.
 There are typically two recurring reasons for this:

 1. The owner or GM doesn’t have the time to properly keep up with everything.